-Many studies have shown that early motherhood endangers the young mother’s physical and emotional health (Alam, 2000; Choe, Thapa& Mishra 2005; Black, Fleming and Rome,2012; Lloyd & Mensch, 2008).
-Studies examining the health implications of early motherhood show that giving birth at a young age endangers the mother’s physical health; very young mothers suffer from high levels of anemia, and they are more susceptible to pregnancy-related toxemia, infections, and intrauterine bleeding than mothers who give birth when older (Blum et al., 2013; WHO, 2014).
-The impact is not limited to the physical health of very young mothers, but includes their emotional health, too.
-Research (Al-Kloub, 2019; Lee & Gramotnev, 2006; Williamson,2013) shows that maternal burdens and responsibilities, along with the expectations of others that these young mothers behave responsibly, harms their emotional health.
-They are susceptible to higher levels of depression and emotional stress.
-They often experience serious emotional distress because their youth and lack of life experience makes it harder for them to cope emotionally with both marriage and parenthood.
-Other studies, examining the connection between cognitive development, school achievement and early motherhood, have found that the children born to very young mothers experienced greater developmental problems, both emotionally and cognitively.
-They also evidenced very low performance in school frameworks (Panday et al,2012; Kingston et al, 2013).
-Additional studies that examined the connection between early motherhood and behavior problems in children found that behavior problems and adjustment issues are more common among children of younger mothers (Levine, Comfort, & Pollack, 2007; Panday et al, 2012).
+Many studies have shown that early motherhood endangers the young mother’s physical and emotional health (Alam, 2000; Black et al., 2012; Choe et al., 2005; Lloyd & Mensch, 2008).
+Studies examining the health implications of early motherhood show that giving birth at a young age endangers the mother’s physical health; very young mothers suffer from high levels of anemia, and they are more susceptible to pregnancy-related toxemia, infections, and intrauterine bleeding than mothers who give birth at an older age (Blum et al., 2013; WHO, 2014).
+The impact is not limited to the physical health of very young mothers, but includes their emotional health as well.
+Research has shown that maternal burdens and responsibilities, alongside the expectations of others that these young mothers behave responsibly, harms their emotional health.
+They are susceptible to higher levels of depression and emotional stress and often experience serious emotional distress because their youth and lack of life experience makes it harder for them to cope emotionally with both marriage and parenthood (Al-Kloub, 2019; Lee & Gramotnev, 2006; Williamson, 2013).
+Other studies, examining the connection between cognitive development, school achievement and early motherhood, have found that children born to very young mothers experienced greater developmental problems, both emotionally and cognitively, and had very low performance in school frameworks (Kingston et al., 2013; Panday et al., 2012).
+Additional studies that examined the connection between early motherhood and behavioral problems in children found that behavioral problems and adjustment issues are more common among children of younger mothers (Levine et al., 2007; Panday et al., 2012).